 A rate plan in apaleo is always bound to exactly one unit group (= room category).
 Each rate plan has a unique ID.
-When you receive ARI data or when you create a reservation you have to use this unique apaleo rate plan ID.
+When you receive ARI data or create a reservation, you must use this unique apaleo rate plan ID.
 This requires you to map the combination of a rate code and a room code on your side to this ID.
 See the following example for a simple hotel with 2 room categories and 2 rate codes:

 |YOUR RATE CODE||YOUR ROOM CODE||APALEO RATE PLAN ID|

-If hotels are very careful with the definition of the rate codes it can seem as if the rate plan IDs have a meaning.
+If hotels are very careful with the definition of the rate codes, it can seem as if the rate plan IDs have a meaning.
 Don’t rely on it and start to parse them.
 They are really just IDs.
-Yes, they are constructed out of the property ID and the rate plan code, but the rate plan code is chosen by humans, and does not necessarily have a meaning or is consistent throughout all rates and all properties.
+Yes, they are constructed out of the property ID and the rate plan code, but the rate plan code is chosen by humans and does not necessarily have a meaning or is consistent throughout all rates and properties.

 Once this is done, you can subscribe to availability, rates and inventory (ARI) updates for those rate plans.

 endpointUrl.
 This is the URL we call to deliver the ARI data.
-Make sure you protect this endpoint well, as an unprotected endpoint would allow everyone to set prices or availabilities for the hotels.
+Ensure you protect this endpoint well, as an unprotected endpoint would allow everyone to set prices or availabilities for the hotels.
 Sounds like trouble.
-We require https with a valid certificate and some sort of token.
+We require HTTPS with a valid certificate and some sort of token.
 The URL also needs to be reachable from apaleo.com.
-If you’re not sure, check with your security or ops team, if any firewalls prevent incoming traffic on (usually) port 443.
+If you’re not sure, check with your security or ops team if any firewalls prevent incoming traffic on (usually) port 443.
 If so ask to whitelist us.

 Our outbound IP addresses are:

 As a result, you’ll get an ID back.
-Be sure to store this, as you’ll need it later on for updating or deleting the subscription.
-The main reason to update is after a new rate plan is added, and needs to be synchronised.
+Be sure to store this, as you’ll need it later to update or delete the subscription.
+The main reason to update is after a new rate plan is added and needs to be synchronized.

-Subscriptions are tied to an API client, so that other applications used by the same apaleo account cannot accidentally interfere with your subscriptions.
-Again, trouble.
+Subscriptions are tied to an API client so that other applications used by the same apaleo account cannot accidentally interfere with your subscriptions.